 Missouri’s Gateway Arch is a striking piece of minimalist architecture.
 Stretching across the skyline of St. Louis, the centerpiece of Gateway Arch National Park makes the city instantly recognizable in photographs.
 The 192-meter-tall arch was built to commemorate President Thomas Jefferson, who bought the Louisiana Territory and made possible westward expansion in the USA.
 You can ride a tram to the top of the stainless steel structure, where you can see up to 50 kilometers in either direction, giving bird’s-eye views of the city’s downtown and the Mississippi and Missouri rivers.

 The Gateway Arch and the St. Louis skyline

 6. Oak Alley Plantation

 Oak Alley Plantation in Vacherie, Louisiana, is a great place to slow down and take in some Southern charm.
-A one-hour drive from New Orleans and a stone’s throw from the Mississippi River, the old mansion harkens back to a bygone era reminiscent of the film, Gone With the Wind.
+A one-hour drive from New Orleans and a stone’s throw from the Mississippi River, the old mansion recalls a bygone era.
 Valcour Aime, known as the “Louis the XIV of Louisiana,” built the sugar plantation, “Le Petit Versailles,” in the 1830s.
 Gnarled 300-year-old oak trees line the 240-meter path leading to the Mississippi River.
 You can explore the mansion and the gardens, which make a nice spot for an afternoon picnic.